 \section{Related Work}

-To facilitate the use of machine learning and statistical models in addressing the KT problem, many specialized datasets have been proposed by the literature.
-The early attempts to generate and publish a KT dataset date back to three decades ago~\cite{corbett1994knowledge} with the rise of statistical KT models.
-Since that time, the characteristics and volume of the collected data have been enriched to cope with the need of machine learning model for large sets of training data.
-In this section, we introduce the characteristics of well-known KT datasets in the literature and highlight their differences.
-Table~\ref{tbl:CD} summarizes the key statistical characteristics and meta-data for each dataset.
-We detail each of them as the following.
+To facilitate the use of machine learning and statistical models in addressing the KT problem, many specialized datasets have been proposed in the literature.
+The early attempts to generate and publish a KT dataset date back three decades ago~\cite{corbett1994knowledge} with the rise of statistical KT models.
+Since then, the collected data's characteristics and volume have been enriched to cope with the need for large training datasets demanded by deep learning models.
+This section introduces the characteristics of well-known KT datasets in the literature and highlights their differences.
+Table~\ref{tbl:CD} summarizes each dataset's key statistical characteristics and meta-data, including our proposed one.
+We detail each of the comparative datasets as follows.